 If you start the data with the letter @, the rest should be a filename.
-Data is posted in a similar manner as --data-ascii does, except that newlines are preserved and conversions are never done.
+Data is posted in a similar manner as --data-ascii does, except that newlines and carriage returns are preserved and conversions are never done.

-If this option is used several times, the ones following the first will append data as described in -d/--data.
+If this option is used several times, the ones following the first will append data as described in -d, --data.